 Grilled Zucchini, marinated in lemon juice and olive oil, is a healthy summer side dish that everyone loves!
-It’s become a staple in our house and the only vegetable my kids actually beg for!
+It takes just a few minutes to prepare and only 10 minutes to cook.

-There are just a few steps in this recipe and all you need is a large, sharp knife and a cutting board (aff).
+There are just a few steps in this recipe and all you need is a large, sharp knife and a cutting board.
 You can slice it in different ways, whichever you prefer.
 I like to quarter them.

-- Trim the ends, then cut the squash lengthwise in half, then into quarters.
+- Trim the ends, then cut the squash in half lengthwise, then into quarters.
 You’ll end up with long, triangular strips.
 You could also just slice them in half, or even into half-inch thick rounds.

-- Toss the zucchs in some olive oil and lemon juice, then sprinkle with salt.
-Let them marinate in a sealed back for about 30 minutes.
+- Toss them in some olive oil and lemon juice, then sprinkle with salt.
+Let them marinate in a sealed bag for about 30 minutes.

 - Grill ’em up!
 You’ll want to have some long handled grilling tongs to be able to grab the zucchini to flip them.
 If you are cutting them into rounds, you’ll want to use a grilling mat or vegetable basket for ease in flipping.